tsahara/r7rs/content/expr.md

 (\hyper{test} => \hyper{expression})%
 \end{scheme}
-The last \hyper{clause} can be an ``else clause,'' which has the form
+The last \hyper{clause} can be an "else clause," which has the form
 \begin{scheme}
 (else \hyperi{expression} \hyperii{expression} \dotsfoo)\rm.%
 \end{scheme}